Art Reference Tools

 Other good stuff

 Peter is listed in Who’s Who in America and has lectured throughout the United States and Europe for various organizations.
 He is a member of the Association of Historians of American Art (AHAA), the Catalogue Raisonné Scholars Association (CRSA), the Art Libraries Society of North America (ARLIS), the Association of Historians of Nineteenth-Century Art (AHNCA), the Association of Online Appraisers (AOA), and others.
 He earned his undergraduate degree in art and art history from Brown University in 1973 and completed his graduate work (architecture) at the Rhode Island School of Design in 1976.
 A list of Peter’s books and monographs that are still in print is available upon request.
-The data in many of his books have been incorporated into the databases of Artprice.com, for which he is U.S. Editor.
+The data in many of his books have been incorporated into the databases of Artprice.com, for which he is U.S. Senior Advisor.